 3. To strengthen society’s respect for human dignity and human rights.

 4. To act towards protection of human rights.

-1a. act to initiate legal proceedings and represent individuals before national and international judicial, administrative and social bodies, within the scope set out under applicable legal regulations, and intervene in any such proceedings as a social representative and take any other legal actions aimed at protection of human rights;
+5 Initiating proceedings and representing individuals before national and international judicial, administrative and social bodies, as well as joining these proceedings as a social representative, filing amicus curiae briefs and taking any other legal actions aimed at protection of human rights.

 Chapter III: Authorities of the Foundation

 § 10.
 Authorities of the Foundation include its Council and Board.

 § 11.
 1.The Foundation Council may adopt resolutions in two ways: